 Faversham Creek Hotel – Conduit Street, Faversham

-Maidstone boutique accommodation
+Maidstone boutique hotels

 About 10 miles from Maidstone town centre, close to the village of Lenham, is the memorably named Who’d A Thought It?
 Hotel.
 Boasting a Champagne and oyster bar, this funky boutique hotel has thirteen rooms, each of which is individually designed and named after a Champagne house.
 The sensual Verve Clicquot suite offers a mirrored ceiling, circular bed and dance pole while the Dom Ruinart suite has a hot tub indoors and one on the private patio as well as a large French baroque bed and comfy leather sofas.